modernfidelity/vagrant-web-prod-precise64/README.md

 -----
 *Please note - you might get port errors if you are running other services on those ports.

-If this does occur you will need to either change your current service running on that port to another or amend the VagrantFile and amend the port to be used there...
+If this does occur you will need to either change your current service running on that specific port to another or amend the VagrantFile config file...